srilakshmikanthanp/libfiglet/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is Figlet Library for C++ to generate Large text like this,
+This is Figlet Library for C++ to generate Large text out ordinary text like this,

 ~~~Figlet
  _   _      _ _            ____